orycho/collection.js/README.md

 Basic efficient data structures for JavaScript.
 Ory was shocked to discover these where completely missing in JavaScript, instead people resorted to hacks like dynamically adding object properties and removing them.
+So it was considered a good reason for implementing some of the data structures discussed at length at university.

-This includes Lists, Sets and Maps.
-Some similarities to the C++ STL classes of the same name exists (thougn the naming follows the Java convention, which has become widespread).
+This includes Lists, Sets and Maps, more to come.
+Some similarities to the C++ STL classes of the same name exists (though the naming follows the Java convention, which has become widespread).

 Since JavaScript allows no operator overloading and has no built in hash for all types